-A committee made up of the Deputy Head of College (Chairperson), Junior School Head, COS Head, Administration Head, House Patrons & College Counsellor meet fortnightly to assess the needs of individual students who are facing problems and work towards finding solutions, including rigorous review and follow-up of strategies.
+A committee made up of the Deputy Head of College (Chairperson), Junior School Head, Head of Pastoral care, Year Coordinators & College Counsellor meet fortnightly to assess the needs of individual students who are facing problems and work towards finding solutions, including rigorous review and follow-up of strategies.
 Mentors from among the staff are assigned to individual students by the Committee.
 Plans are devised and put in place for helping students.
 This might include the teacher asking about the student on a daily basis, encouraging, praising good efforts and behaviour, liaising with other staff, counselling, or simply being a "friend".
 We all know how powerful such individual relationships can be.